kubedb/docs/docs/guides/etcd/tls/configure-ssl.md

 ### Verify that the certificates were issued

-KubeDB creates one cert-manager `Certificate` object per alias.
-Because `spec.monitor` is not set on this object, the `metrics-exporter` certificate is not issued.
+KubeDB creates one cert-manager `Certificate` object for each alias it actually uses — `server`, `client` and `peer`.
+No `metrics-exporter` certificate is issued, whether or not `spec.monitor` is set.

 ```bash
 $ kubectl get certificate -n demo